Unicity/Chimera/classes/Unicity/VLD/README.md

 ### Complex Statements

-A complex statement (or block statement) is a statement that encapsulates other statements and is typically used to control the execution.
+A complex statement (or block statement) is a statement that encapsulates 0 or more statements and is typically used to control the flow of execution.

 #### Run Statements

-A `run` statement is used to control the way other statements are processed.
+A `run` statement is used to control the way statements are processed within its block.
 It does so by executing the designated control.

 ```
 run("seq") do {}.